davidakennedy/davidakennedy.com/_src/projects/accessible-zen.md

 Why, hello there!
 This is an open source project, and you can help out in many ways.

 **Theme Users**
 Use the theme, and submit ideas for future enhancements.
-You can submit feedback on the [GitHub issues section](https://github.com/davidakennedy/accessible-zen/issues), the WordPress.org forums for this theme or by emailing me at me (at) davidakennedy dot com.
+You can submit feedback on the [GitHub issues section](https://github.com/davidakennedy/accessible-zen/issues), the WordPress.org forums for this theme or by emailing me at <me@davidakennedy.com>.

 **Users with Disabilities**
 Visit the [theme demo](http://accessiblezen.davidakennedy.com) or any site running the theme, and provide any feedback regarding use of the theme from an assisitive technology standpoint.
-You can submit feedback on the [GitHub issues section](https://github.com/davidakennedy/accessible-zen/issues), the WordPress.org forums for this theme or by emailing me at me (at) davidakennedy dot com.
+You can submit feedback on the [GitHub issues section](https://github.com/davidakennedy/accessible-zen/issues), the WordPress.org forums for this theme or by emailing me at <me@davidakennedy.com>.

 **Developers**
 Use the [fork and pull model of GitHub](https://help.github.com/articles/using-pull-requests#fork--pull).
 Fork the [theme on GitHub](https://github.com/davidakennedy/accessible-zen/) and submit pull requests.